High Definition Workflow for Stable Diffusion

 If we look closely at the detail of this resized base image, it is the typical AI-

-generated horror.
-With so many details, everything is pretty chaotic when
+generated slop.
+With so many details, everything is pretty low-quality

 F:\outputs\extras-images

-Now it's time to start using the SDA split and merge tools.
+Now it's time to start using the SDA smart split and merge tools.

 The interface has a left and a right side.

-The left side is for slicing the image, and the right side is for merging the SD-processed
+The left side is for slicing the image, going to Stable Diffusion, and the right side is for

 First let's set up where SDA will save the slices.
 It doesn't